oceanprotocol/ocean.py/READMEs/publish-flow.md

     datatoken_publish_market_order_fee_amounts=[0],
     datatoken_bytess=[[b""]],
 )

-did = asset.did  # did contains the datatoken address
-print(f"did = '{did}'")
+print(f"Just published asset, with did={asset.did}")
 ```

-In this case, we used the "download" service type.
-There are other options too.
+### Appendix: Metadata Encryption

-The asset metadata stored on-chain is encrypted and compressed by default.
+The asset metadata is stored on-chain.
+It's encrypted and compressed by default.
+Therefore it supports GDPR "right-to-be-forgotten" compliance rules by default.

-It is encouraged that publishers encrypt asset metadata so that the asset supports GDPR "right-to-be-forgotten" compliance rules.
+You can control this:

-To disable encryption, use `asset = ocean.assets.create(..., encrypt_flag=False)`.
+- To disable encryption, use `ocean.assets.create(..., encrypt_flag=False)`.
-To disable compression, use`asset = ocean.assets.create(..., compress_flag=False)`.
+- To disable compression, use `ocean.assets.create(..., compress_flag=False)`.
-It is possible to disable both encryption and compression, if desired.
+- To disable both, use `ocean.assets.create(..., encrypt_flag=False, compress_flag=False)`.

+### Appendix: Different Templates

 `ocean.assets.create(...)` creates a data NFT using ERC721Template, and datatoken using ERC20Template by default.
 For each, you can use a different template.
 In creating a datatoken, you can use an existing data NFT by adding the argument `data_nft_address=<data NFT address>`.